 First and foremost, the golden rule of getting on your bike is to have fun!
 Whizzing along, exploring new places with the wind in your hair, the bicycle is a really great chance to escape and boost benefits for your mental and physical health.
 Whatever you choose to tackle on two wheels, make having fun the central part of it.

-Add in a woodland and go and see what wild flowers are in bloom, head out to a lake to catch up with the local wildlife, or find some elevation if you are after a physical challenge and fancy getting the heart pumping with some hill ascents.
+Add in a woodland and see what wild flowers are in bloom, head to a lake to catch up with the local wildlife, or find some elevation if you are after a physical challenge and fancy getting the heart pumping with some hill ascents.

-Taking a bit of time to plan ahead and decide on a route will allow you to enjoy your ride more when you head out.
-There are several options for plotting a route – the wonderful thing about a bike is it can take you anywhere.
+Taking a bit of time to plan ahead and decide on a route will allow you to enjoy your ride more.
+There are several options for plotting a route – the wonderful thing about a bike is it can just about take you anywhere.

-If you don’t feel confident planning your own route, why not have a look at other people’s routes they’ve created that you can search for in OS Maps.Discover your local cycling routes
+If you don’t feel confident planning your own route, why not have a look at other people’s routes in OS Maps?
+Just search 'discover routes' and select cycling and a whole host of routes will appear.
+You can filter by premium routes or those with top ratings and by the level of difficulty, distance and duration.

 It’s also important to be able to keep your bike running as well as yourself.
 Carry a spare inner tube and pump, and a multi-tool so you can avert any mechanical mishaps.